microsoft/code-challenges/Labs/Azure Cosmos DB/deployment/readme.md

 ![https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2Fcode-challenges%2Fmaster%2FLabs%2FDocumentDB%2FDeployment%2Fazuredeploy.json](http://azuredeploy.net/deploybutton.png)

-Enter a resource group and a suitable (unique) name for your DocumentDB server. **This must be all lowercase** Set West US as the Location of the resource group.
+Enter a resource group and a suitable (unique) name for your Azure Cosmos DB server. **This must be all lowercase** Set West US as the Location of the resource group.

 ![](./images/azure_deploy.png)